jadenmounteer/NBS-Dummy-Data/README.md

 - In the dropdown menu, include checkboxes for filters.
 The user can filter for the type of data they need: correctly formatted, incorrectly formatted, social security numbers, phone numbers, etc.
 - Have a Halloween theme.
 Change the crest out for a pumpkin.
 The entity names will be scary movie characters or classic monsters.
 - It would also be cool if I could link data to hotkeys.
 - The filters could be stored in JavaScript memory.
+Whenever a new page is loaded, it can check the memory to see which boxes were checked, it checks the boxes and calls the onclick function for them.
 - I could include items with dollar ammounts.
 For example, on the Harry Potter them, I could add items for sell by the weasley twins, broomsticks, etc.
 - The Javascript won't change the color of the button when I click on it.
 Instead, it will give the button a class which will be styled by the CSS.